All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Try the BMI Calculator →

 Creatine causes intracellular water retention in your muscles.
 This is actually a good thing.
 Hydrated muscles perform better and may be more resistant to breakdown.
-But the scale cannot tell the difference between water in your muscles and fat on your body.
+But the scale can't tell the difference between water in your muscles and fat on your body.

 How to handle this: - Expect a small scale increase when starting creatine.
-Note it in your tracking app. - Focus on measurements, progress photos, and strength levels instead of scale weight. - Your waist measurement is a better indicator of fat loss than the scale. - If you stop creatine, you will lose the water weight within a week.
+Note it in your tracking app. - Focus on measurements, progress photos, and strength levels instead of scale weight. - Your waist measurement is a better indicator of fat loss than the scale. - If you stop creatine, you'll lose the water weight within a week.
 The muscle benefits persist as long as you keep training.

 This is another reason why during GLP-1 treatment.